Gabriella439/post-rfc/sotu.md

 This is sort of a broad area since I'm using this topic to refer to both distributed computation (for analytics) and distributed service architectures.
-However, in both regards Haskell is lagging behind its peers.

-The JVM, Go, and Erlang have much better support for this sort of things, particularly in terms of libraries.
+For distributed service architectures Haskell is catching up to its peers with service toolkit libraries, but for distributed computation Haskell still lags behind.

 There has been a lot of work in replicating Erlang-like functionality in Haskell through the Cloud Haskell project, not just in creating the low-level primitives for code distribution / networking / transport, but also in assembling a Haskell analog of Erlang's OTP.
-I'm not that familiar with how far progress is in this area, but people who love Erlang should check out Cloud Haskell.
+Work on the higher-level libraries seems to have stopped, but the low-level libraries are still good for distributing computation.

 **Areas for improvement:**